MicrosoftDocs/learn/learn-pr/iot/setup-an-iot-edge-gateway/includes/2-create-an-iot-edge-device-identity-in-iot-hub-using-azure-portal.md

 1. Once the IoT Edge Device is added, click on the **Device ID** in the list of IoT Edge devices.

-1. On the IoT Edge Device summary blade, copy the **Primary Connection String** and save it for later.
+1. On the IoT Edge Device summary, copy the **Primary Connection String** and save it for later.

 1. Notice the list of **Modules** configured for the IoT Edge Device contains the **$edgeAgent** and **$edgeHub** modules.

     The IoT Edge Agent (`$edgeAgent`) and IoT Edge Hub (`$edgeHub`) modules are a part of the IoT Edge Runtime.
 The Edge Hub is responsible for communication, and the Edge Agent deploys and monitors the modules on the device.

 1. Click the **Set Modules** button at the top of the IoT Edge Device summary blade.
-This is used to add additional modules to the IoT Edge Device.
-You'll use this to ensure the message routing is configured correctly for the IoT Edge Gateway device.
+This section is used to add additional modules to the IoT Edge Device.
+You'll use this section to ensure the message routing is configured correctly for the IoT Edge Gateway device.

 1. Leave all fields as they are in the **Modules** step, and click **Next: Routes >**.

 1. Within the **Specify Routes**, the editor will display the configured default route for the IoT Edge Device.
-At this time, it should be configured with a route that sends all messages from all modules to Azure IoT Hub.
-If the route configuration doesn't match this, then update it to match the following route:
+It should be configured with a route that sends all messages from all modules to Azure IoT Hub.
+If the route configuration doesn't match this definition, then update it to match the following route:

     - Name: **route**
     - Value: `FROM /* INTO $upstream`